gi-no/blog_mean_stack/article2.md

     });
 ```

-Now, we can see my or other users messages, or starred messages.
+Now, we can see my or other users' messages or starred messages.

 <div id="search"></div>